MCUdude/MicroCore/README.md

 ## Core settings
 To make sure you're able to fit your whole project into this tiny microcontroller and still be able to use Arduino functions, I've added some <b>core settings</b>.
 By modifying the [`core_settings.h`](https://github.com/MCUdude/MicroCore/blob/master/avr/cores/microcore/core_settings.h) file you can enable or disable core functions you need or don't need.
 For instance, you save about 100 bytes of flash if you're willing to disable the millis() function.
-If you know what you're doing and got full control, you can disable the safemode.
-For instance safemode makes sure that PWM gets turned off is a pin drives high or low, or digital pins doesn't exeed the number 5 (6 digital pins in total).
+If you know what you're doing and want full control, you can disable the safemode.
+For instance safemode makes sure that PWM gets turned off if a pin drives high or low, or digital pins don't exceed the number 5 (6 digital pins in total).
 By disabling safemode you'll gain some speed and flash space.

 ## How to install